 Editor’s Note: This post contains spoilers for the Sunday, July 11, episode of HBO’s “True Blood.”

-When we last gathered ‘round the TV to catch up with Bon Temps’ sexy assortment of supernaturals and conflicted mortals, we found ourselves wading waist-deep in the ongoing plot exposition of this season’s
+When we last gathered ‘round the TV to catch up with Bon Temps’ sexy assortment of supernaturals and conflicted mortals, we found ourselves wading waist-deep in the ongoing plot exposition of this season’s too many new characters and storylines.

 But last night, we finally got down to business and settled into the “True Blood” we love and ignore our husbands for.